huggingface/hub-docs/docs/hub/spaces-oauth.md

 - `OAUTH_CLIENT_ID`: the client ID of your OAuth app (public)
 - `OAUTH_CLIENT_SECRET`: the client secret of your OAuth app
 - `OAUTH_SCOPES`: scopes accessible by your OAuth app.
-Currently, this is always `"openid profile"`.
 - `OPENID_PROVIDER_URL`: The URL of the OpenID provider.
 The OpenID metadata will be available at [`{OPENID_PROVIDER_URL}/.well-known/openid-configuration`](https://huggingface.co/.well-known/openid-configuration).

 As for any other environment variable, you can use them in your code by using `os.getenv("OAUTH_CLIENT_ID")`, for example.